UniCourt/Search-Workshop1/docs/docker/docker_commands.md

 > Explore options [here](https://docs.docker.com/engine/reference/commandline/start/)

 Example of starting alpine:latest container.
-Before to start the container we need the container id, so let's get the container id by `docker ps -a` command.
+Before starting the container we need the container id, so let's get the container id by `docker ps -a` command.
 ```
 docker ps -a